ashok-kallara/mongo-docker-compose/README.md

 # mongo-docker-compose
 This repository provides a fully sharded mongo environment using docker-compose and local storage.

 The MongoDB environment consists of the following docker containers.
 It's a simplified version of original [upstream](https://github.com/singram/mongo-docker-compose).

  - **mongosrs(1-2)n1**: Mongod data server with two replica sets containing 1 nodes each
  - **mongocfg1**: Stores metadata for sharded data distribution
  - **mongos1**: Mongo routing service to connect to the cluster through

+In addition, also creates an admin user `mongo-admin/mongo-admin`.

 ## Caveats